IcebladeLabs/iris-sec-priv/README.md

 python scripts/build_codeql_dbs.py --project perwendel__spark_CVE-2018-9159_2.7.1

 # Run IRIS analysis
-python src/neusym_vul.py --query cwe-022wLLM --run-id <SOME_ID> --llm qwen2.5-coder-7b perwendel__spark_CVE-2018-9159_2.7.1
+python src/neusym_vul.py --query cwe-022wLLM --run-id test --llm qwen2.5-coder-7b perwendel__spark_CVE-2018-9159_2.7.1
 ```

 This will build the project, generate the CodeQL database, and analyze it for CWE-022 vulnerabilities using the specified LLM (qwen2.5-coder-7b).
-The output of these three steps will be stored under `data/build-info/`, `data/codeql-dbs/`, and `output` respectively.
+The output of these three steps will be stored under `data/build-info/`, `data/codeql-dbs/`, and `output/` respectively.

 ## Supported CWEs
 Here are the following CWEs supported, that you can specify as an argument to `--query` when using `src/neusym_vul.py`.